Candy Coded: Joseph Birdsong

 Joseph Thomas Birdsong (born January 27, 1988 in Little Rock, Arkansas, United States) is a singer, songwriter and YouTuber.
 Birdsong started posting videos onto YouTube under the name Disneykid1 (now as Joseph Birdsong) in January 2007 gaining over 100,000 subscribers and 13.5 million views.
 He created a gaming channel in August 2012 called DK1games that has gained over eight thousand subscribers and over half a million views.
-Birdsong also had his own series on several YouTube channels including 5awesomegays, Answerly and The Stylish.
+Birdsong also had his own series on several YouTube channels including 5awesomegays, My Damn Channel for Answerly and The Stylish.
 Birdsong has released one solo album Young & Free, Pt.
 1 (2010) and a compilation album A Year of Singles (2012).
 He studied at the Art Institute of Philadelphia and the University of Central Arkansas, earning degrees in Visual Merchandising and Creative Writing respectively.